Join us for the SWTHA Triannual

 This course and the online exam are two of the criteria required to be-coming a 502 Direct Certified Loan Packager.
 Additional information on the USDA 502 Direct Certified Loan Packaging Process can be found here.

 The fee to attend this 3-day training is $750.
-Register before 3/15/2024 to receive an early bird discount registration fee of $700.
 Registration deadline is 4/8/2024 or when the course capacity has been reached.
 Scholarships are available for those Indigenous organizations within RCAC’s 13-state region.
 To apply for a scholarship, please complete the form here.

 Read the event flyer here.